kwdunaway/WGBS_Tools/README.md

 # WGBS_Tools

 WGBS_Tools is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
-Any questions may be directed to Keith Dunaway (kwdunaway@ucdavis.edu).
+Any questions or comments may be directed to Keith Dunaway (kwdunaway@ucdavis.edu).
+If you find any problems, please create a github issue.

 ### Table of Contents